aishatpopoola/counter-tracker-api/README.md

 This projects serves as the API endpoint for a counter project.
 The project serves saves a all the counts per day.

+@Todo

+Project still needs to be deployed, I used Laravel 6 for the backend API which uses PHP 7.* while heroku was using 8.* to install the dependencies and leading to issues.
+While this is submitted i'll keep working towards finding a solution to deploying the backend code

 ## Live URL
 [Endpoint Url]()